-- Over-the-counter acetaminophen like Tylenol may help.
-But if your headaches don't go away, are severe, make you nauseous, or affect your vision, tell your doctor.
+- Over-the-counter acetaminophen may help.
+But if your headaches don't go away, are severe, make you nauseated, or affect your vision, tell your doctor.

 Pregnancy Bleeding and Swollen Gums

 You may not have expected pregnancy to affect your mouth.
 But your blood circulation and hormone levels can make your gums tender and swollen, and you may notice they bleed more easily.
-You may also develop nose bleeds.
+You may also get nosebleeds.

-Your hormones, as well as vitamins and iron supplements, may cause constipation (difficulty passing stool or incomplete or infrequent passage of hard stools).
+Your hormones, as well as vitamins and iron supplements, may cause constipation (trouble pooping or incomplete or infrequent passage of hard stools).
 Pressure on your rectum from your uterus may also cause constipation.

 - Drink plenty of fluids daily (at least 6-8 glasses of water and 1-2 glasses of fruit or prune juice).